 Regular attendance is required.
 Roll will be checked at the beginning of each class period.
 If you miss 60 minutes or more of a class period, you will be considered absent for that day.
 2 tardies are considered to equal 1 absence.
 When absences become excessive, and you have a failing grade average at the time of the excessive absence, you may be administratively dropped from the course and any concurrent courses, without notice.
 Any combination of absences or tardies that equal 4 or more is considered excessive.
 There are no excused absences.
-If the excessive absence occurs after the official drop date at the end of the semester, a grade of "F" will be issued.
 Leaving class without notifying your instructor is considered an absence, regardless of the time you left.